evennia/evennia/evennia/contrib/events/USERDOC.md

 When an event encounters an error, it stops abruptly and sends the error on a special channel, named "everror", on which you can connect or disconnect should the amount of information be overwhelming.
 These error messages will contain:

 - The name and ID of the object that encountered the error.
-- The name of the event, with possible parameters, that crashed.
+- The name and number of the event that crashed.
+- The line number (and code) that caused the error.
 - The short error messages (it might not be that short at times).

 The error will also be logged, so an administrator can still access it more completely, seeing the full traceback, which can help to understand the error sometimes.